Finding the Best Places to Visit Near Nagpur for 2 Days

 - It’s a great educational stop if you are traveling with family or kids.

-Best time to visit: October to March, when the weather is pleasant for walking around the ashram and village.
+October to March, when the weather is pleasant for walking around the ashram and village.

-7=>.
-Navegaon National Park
+7=> Navegaon National Park

-Why Navegaon is perfect for a 2-day trip:
+Why Navegaon is perfect for a 2-day trip

-- A calm setting with wildlife sightings like leopards, sloth bears and over 60 species of birds.
+- A calm setting with wildlife sightings like leopards, sloth bears, and over 60 species of birds.

 - The Navegaon Dam is stunning at sunset.

-- You can even visit the Deer Park and Aviary which are great for families with kids.
+- You can even visit the Deer Park and Aviary, which are great for families with kids.

-My travel tip: If you are into birdwatching, carry binoculars and head out early in the morning, you will catch the park waking up in a chorus of calls.
+If you are into birdwatching, carry binoculars and head out early in the morning, you will catch the park waking up in a chorus of calls.
 Staying overnight in the forest rest houses adds an extra thrill!

-8=>.
-Khekranala Lake
+8=> Khekranala Lake

-Why I recommend Khekranala:
+Why I recommend Khekranala

-- The lake is perfect for picnics, camping and boating.
+- The lake is perfect for picnics, camping, and boating.

 - There are short trekking trails nearby, making it great for adventure lovers.